 He is an at-large whip for the House Democrats.
 Neal is also a co-chairman of the New England Congressional Caucus, where he advocates for the unique regional interests of the six New England states.

 For more than three decades, Congressman Neal has been recognized as a leader in the effort to bring lasting peace, justice and reconciliation to Ireland.
-He’s the democratic leader of the Friends of Ireland Caucus.

 Earlier in his political career, Neal served on the Springfield City Council and was later elected mayor of Springfield.